Capital Bikeshare Community Survey

 By Kevin McMaster |

 With a long history of caring for the extensive forest canopy in DC, the District Department of Transportation Urban Forestry Division has meticulously assembled datasets and applications to help in the division’s forest management mission as well as to communicate with a variety of audiences.
 Esri technology has been key to the successful management and equitable allocation of resources, as well as the communication of progress to city residents and stakeholders.
-Read more about this important work and the use of technology to promote data transparency on page 5 of Esri’s recent State and Local Government newsletter.
+Read more about this important work and the use of technology to promote data transparency on page 4 & 5 of Esri’s State and Local Government newsletter.

 Urban Forestry in DC: Resource Equity and Data Transparency